-Related Topic: Top action camera Gimbal Reviews
+Related Topic: Top GoPro Gimbal Reviews

 It’s just like painting a wall with a roller compared to painting the wall with a roller on an extension pole.
 A gimbal is just a tool to be used to enhance video creation.
 Once you have mastered the process of walking with a gimbal you will find it hard to not use it even for the simplest tasks.